 (9-12)

-Page 1 4 Mark Scheme Syllabus Paper
+Page 14 Mark Scheme Syllabus Paper

-GCE A LEVEL - October/November 2013 9699 33
+GCE A LEVEL - October/November 2013 9699 31

-7 (a) (i) Defi ne the term crime.
-[3]
+7 (a) (i) Define the term crime.

-No a attempt to define crime.
-(0)
+[3] No attempt to define crime.

-Crim e defined in a simplistic way such as breaking the law (1)
+(0) Crime defined in a simplistic way such as breaking the law.

-meaning of crime further expanded by showing with the law at certain times OR in a certain place. wider understar nding such as (2)

-An accurate definition of crime is given as the breaking of a law at a given time in a given place OR is defined as a social construction but this can be purely theoretical and does not have to contain examples but there will be no confusion with deviance.
-(3)

-(ii) Identify and briefly describe two ways in which individuals may respond to status frustration.
-[6]

-These can be either positive or negative.
+(1) The meaning of crime further expanded by showing wider understanding such as breaking the law at certain times OR in a certain place.
+An accurate definition of crime is given as the breaking of a law at a given time in a given place OR is defined as a social construction but this can be purely theoretical and does not have to contain examples but there will be no confusion with deviance. (ii) Identify and briefly describe two ways in which individuals may respond to status frustration.
+[6] These can be either positive or negative.

 Up to three marks can be given for each way such as conformity, innovation, ritualism, crime, suicide or any other accurate reaction.
-No way is offered.

-(0)

-(1)

 A way such as crime is identified but no detail is given.